Menu

 Grab one of your coworkers or partners.
 Explain to them what your current project is.

 Talking about it with someone else is the perfect way to determine how you can summarize and present ideas.
 Working together keeps you accountable and multiplies your idea pool.
-Once you hear from others, you’ll have a better understanding of how to approach the copy.
+Once you hear from others, you’ll better understand how to approach the copy.

 Also, listen to their ideas and suggestions with an open mind.
-You may find out that a different perspective will help trigger new ideas in your own mind.
+You may discover that a different perspective will help trigger new ideas in your mind.

 9. Summarize the Entire Project With One Sentence